 Agenda item 1.8 considers regulatory changes to support the operation of radiolocation systems within the 231.5-700 GHz frequency range.
 The specific frequency bands to be studied for radiolocation operations have not yet been specified.

-There is significant potential that frequency bands to be studied will overlap or be adjacent to frequency bands used for current or future EESS (passive) operations.
+WMO is concerned that there is potential that frequency bands to be studied will overlap or be adjacent to frequency bands used for current or future EESS (passive) operations.
 The relevant allocated EESS (passive) bands in this range are: 226-231.5 GHz, 250-252 GHz (both of which are exclusively passive bands, as per RR No. 5.340), and 235-238 GHz, 239.2-242.2 GHz and 244.2-247.2 GHz (which are shared with active services).

-Above 275 GHz there are currently no allocations in the RR, but RR No. 5.565 identifies a number of bands that are relevant and already used for EESS (passive) measurements, a number of which have been shown as not being able to share with FS and MS applications.
+Above 275 GHz there are currently no allocations in the RR, but RR No. 5.565 identifies a number of bands that are relevant and already used for EESS (passive) measurements.
+RR No. 5.564 A contains a list of bands which previous studies have shown cannot be shared with FS and MS applications unless suitable conditions are determined.